scumdogsteev/datasciencecoursera/getting-and-cleaning-data/README.md

 1. README.md (this file)
 2. run_analysis.R (the R script)
-3. CodeBook.md (describes the variables, the data, and the work that is performed to clean up the data)4.
+3. CodeBook.md (describes the variables, the data, and the work that is performed to clean up the data)

 #### Script (run_analysis.R)